When I arrived in Ho Chi Minh City, I asked my friend Anh-Minh Do: “Who are the three people I should meet in my first week in Vietnam?”

 He was quick to introduce Laure Chevallier and Tuan Le, the duo team behind the design studio The Lab Saigon and the cafe concepts WORK Saigon and WORK Cafe.

-We’re excited to share what Laure is up to and what’s baking next for the WORK team.
+We’re excited to share what Laure is up to and what’s baking next for her team.
 See why she left the urban life of Paris and the skyscrapers of Dubai for an entrepreneurial path in Vietnam.

 What led you to Ho Chi Minh City?

 The WORK concept began when I was working in Dubai at advertising agency TBWA\RAAD.
 We wanted to create a place that is inspiring and productive.
 We thought offices were too boring.
 Cafes were too distracting.
 And there wasn’t much in between.

 Ho Chi Minh City felt like the perfect place for it.
 A growing economy with mobile workforces and creative entrepreneurs.
 Tuan is Vietnamese so it was a natural first destination to consider this project.
 The reverse migration of overseas Vietnamese working with ambitious local Vietnamese is a trend I am beginning to see more in Vietnam.
 We’re excited and inspired to be part of this community.

 What kind of people go to WORK?

 Each of our three WORK locations serves a different purpose.
 As such, each one attracts a different clientele.

 WORK Saigon, with its coworking and cafeteria space, sees a lot of startup enthusiasts and digital nomads.
 It’s approximately 60% foreigners and 40% locals.
 The environment is homey and cozy.
 It’s ideal for the road warrior, lonely expat, or local that wants to get work done in a quiet, relaxing environment.